2022–23 Western United FC (women) season: January

 The same day saw the signing of Canadian attacker Danielle Steer signing on for the remainder of the season.
 Ahead of Round 9's match against Wellington Phoenix at home, Tyla-Jay Vlajnic returned after missing out against Perth Glory the previous week.
 Western United won 1–0 for six consecutive wins to start the campaign with Tyla-Jay Vlajnic scoring the decisive goal.
 Two days later, Australian defender Angela Beard signed from Danish club Fortuna Hjørring on a two-year deal.

 Danielle Steer entered the extended squad for Round 10 against Sydney FC, as Western United won 2–0 via a double from Hannah Keane moving back to the top of the table and extending the win streak to seven.
 On 12 January, Mark Torcaso was awarded the A-League Women Coach of the Month for December.
 Continuing in Round 10, their squad against the Western Sydney Wanderers away saw three major inclusions of Angela Beard, Jaclyn Sawicki, and Chloe Logarzo.
 The match resulted in a 2–1 loss; ending the run of seven consecutive wins to start the campaign with Hannah Keane scoring the goal.

 Jessica McDonald was confirmed she would play her last match for Western United before the end of her guest stint from Racing Louisville, whilst Melissa Taranto returned to the squad to face Brisbane Roar at home after missing out in the previous match against Western Sydney Wanderers.
 Western United returning to winning ways in a 2–0 win over Brisbane Roar with Hannah Keane and Tyla-Jay Vlajnic scoring the goals.

 On 24 January, a friendly was confirmed to take place in February against the Australia under-20 team as part of their training camp from 13–22 February in partnership with the Wyndham City Council.
-The squad reduced from 20 to 18 in preprations for Canberra United away losing Jessica McDonald due to her departure, and Stacey Papadopoulos due to knee injury.
+The squad reduced from 20 to 18 in preparations for Canberra United away losing Jessica McDonald due to her departure, and Stacey Papadopoulos due to knee injury.
 Despite this, Western United won 5–0; their biggest win of the season with all goals scored in the first half by Hannah Keane scoring two, Danielle Steer, Melissa Taranto, and Sydney Cummings.